cplpearce/zesty-org/services/web-engine/introduction-to-parsley/parsley-index.md

 ## getImage\(width, height, type\)

-The `getImage()` function takes optional arguments for width, height, and type \(`fit` or `crop`\) and returns a URL to that image.
+The `getImage()` function takes optional arguments for width (px), height (px), and type \(`fit` or `crop`\) and returns a URL to that image.
 Fit is the default and does not need to be explicitly declared.
 Crop type requires all 3 arguments declared.
 Fit is similar to the css style "contain" and crop is similar to the css style "cover".

 ```text
 <img src="{{ page.photo.getImage() }}" />